demisto/content-docs/docs/indicators/domain-extraction.md

 ## Domain Extraction Components

 There are two components when extracting Domain indicators:
-- regular expression
+- Regular expression
-- formatting script
+- Formatting script

 ### Regular Expression

 When text is given, a Domain regular expression will try to catch a valid Domain based on the following characteristics:
 - A Domain with ASCII and non-ASCII characters
-- An Escaped and Unescaped Domains
+- Escaped and unescaped Domains

 The regular expression can extract Domains from one of the following:
 - Explicit domain